The Best Peruvian Restaurants In Miami

-Miami now has one of the most diverse Peruvian dining scenes in the country, with restaurants representing everything from traditional Creole cooking to many immigrant-influenced dishes.
+Miami has one of the largest concentrations of Peruvian expats in the United States, and there are a lot of Peruvian restaurants here to choose from.
+We're lucky enough to have one of the most diverse Peruvian dining scenes in the country, with restaurants representing everything from traditional Creole cooking to many immigrant-influenced dishes.
 Below you’ll find our favorite Peruvian restaurants and bakeries across the city that represent the diversity of Peru itself.

 While the menu at this Kendall spot is extensive, it’s hard to get past the list of ceviches, which are not only perfectly prepared but also include some really fun creations that showcase regional Peruvian flavors.
 El Charapa, for example, is a nod to the Peruvian Amazon and is seasoned with sawtooth coriander, a favorite herb from the area.
 In the middle of the bowl is a traditional Amazonian plantain and pork rind ball called a tacacho (kind of like mofongo), which you can break apart and use to soak up the leche de tigre from the ceviche.
 There are also other imaginative options like a triple-layered parfait ceviche and even deep-fried ceviche croquettes.
 This is also one of the best places for affordable ceviche, all of which come in under $20.

 El Tambo Grill